I regularly teach the foundational methods course for the Department of Art History.

 A critical overview of art history as a discipline from the mid-eighteenth century to the present.
 Students gain an understanding of the discipline’s initial formation and of the changing theoretical bases for its practice.
 Classes are primarily discussion of weekly readings.
 Further work consists of small writing assignments and major independent research project, resulting in an annotated bibliography.
 The goal is to provide a foundation for future study and to prepare students to be informed practitioners in their own fields and across the discipline.

-Past Graduate Courses
+Other Graduate Courses

-For Art History: 19th-Century Nude, 19th-Century Portraits
+Representing the Artist, 19th-Century Nude, 19th-Century Portraits